-- (b) does not limit section 470. - (2) Section 464(4) does not apply. - (3) For applying section 464, subsections (4) to (7) of this section are taken to be included in section 464. - (4) For applying section 652(3), the following period is substituted for the periods mentioned in section 652(3)(b)(i), that is, the end of the period of 20 business days after lodgement of the application for the renewal. - (5) For applying part 17, division 4, subdivisions 4 and 5,231 if the proposed renewal is referred to the tribunal for a native title issues decision, there is not a combined hearing, but there is a hearing for a native title issues decision, including the hearing of any objections lodged under section 668. - (6) Sections 671 and 672 do not apply, but- - (a) the mining registrar must within 10 business days after the pre-referral period ends, fix a day for the tribunal to hear the application for the renewal; and - (b) all consultation and negotiation parties have the right to be heard at the hearing; and - (c) the tribunal must hear the application for the renewal and make a native title issues decision; and - (d) before making its native title issues decision, the tribunal must ask the mining registrar about the extent to which the mining registrar is satisfied about the matters stated in section 93(3). - (7) For applying section 677, the tribunal must also take into account information received from the mining registrar under subsection (6)(d).
+- (4) For applying section 652(3), the following period is substituted for the periods mentioned in section 652(3)(b)(i), that is, the end of the period of 20 business days after lodgement of the application for the renewal. - (5) For applying part 17, division 4, subdivisions 4 and 5,215 if the proposed renewal is referred to the tribunal for a native title issues decision, there is not a combined hearing, but there is a hearing for a native title issues decision, including the hearing of any objections lodged under section 668. - (6) Sections 671 and 672 do not apply, but- - (a) the mining registrar must within 10 business days after the pre-referral period ends, fix a day for the tribunal to hear the application for the renewal; and - (b) all consultation and negotiation parties have the right to be heard at the hearing; and - (c) the tribunal must hear the application for the renewal and make a native title issues decision; and - (d) before making its native title issues decision, the tribunal must ask the mining registrar about the extent to which the mining registrar is satisfied about the matters stated in section 93(3). - (7) For applying section 677, the tribunal must also take into account information received from the mining registrar under subsection (6)(d).